Welcome to today's edition of the Rush 24-7 podcast.

 And he was driving the bus with a Santa Claus hat on.

-Newsday reports Mott said that he was told that a parent of a child complained to the district about Mott's Santa Claus hat, saying that the child doesn't believe in Santa Claus and was bothered by the hat.
+Newsday reports, Mott said that he was told that a parent of a child complained to the district about Mott's Santa Claus hat, saying that the child doesn't believe in Santa Claus and was bothered by the hat.

 So a guy with a beard wearing a hat who looks religious, although Santa Claus is not a religious figure per se, minding his own business, driving the bus, upset a kid.

-So, I mean, what what else is this this kid not get to go to the mall?
+This kid not get to go to the mall.

 I mean, if you see Santa Claus somewhere, is this upset the kid?

-Company officials nevertheless told Mr. Mott to remove his Santa Claus hat, uh, and he refused, by the way.
+Company officials nevertheless told Mr. Mott to remove his Santa Claus hat, and he refused, by the way.

 He doesn't pretend to be Santa Claus while driving, nor does he play Christmas carols or decorate his bus.